MathiasGruber/plmd/README.md

 How To: Setting up a set of cases
 =============================

-* Create a directory where you want to run your simulations
+* Create a directory where you want to run your simulations, e.g. "HPO4_SGAGKT"
 * Go to that directory.
-* Retrieve default configuration file with the command
+* Retrieve default configuration file with the command:
 ```
 plmd_getConfig.py
 ```